felixlopz/hubrise-test-task/content/apps/shopify/en/overview.md

 ## Prerequisites

 To establish a connection between Shopify and HubRise, you must have an existing Shopify online ordering website, that you can create from the [Shopify website](https://www.shopify.com).
-You must also have a HubRise user profile and account, and then use HubRise to connect the two solutions.
+You must also have a HubRise user profile and account.